FOME-Tech/fome-fw/firmware/tunerstudio/readme.md

 Q: how do I offer my changes to TS project?

 A: please PR only source files (tunerstudio.template.ini & rusefi_config.txt).
-Once merged, gen_config.bat would be executed automatically and results would be pushed by automation.
+Once merged, gen_config.sh would be executed automatically and results would be pushed by automation.